TANZANIA: Wildlife Safari

 Days 4 & 5 – Arusha NP

-Day 16 – Return to Nairobi or continue onto Tsavo West for Coastal Kenya extension.
+Day 16 – Return flight to Nairobi; or continue onto Tsavo West for Coastal Kenya extension

 - Note: The itinerary can change depending upon availablity of accomodations.